What is wood-fired Neapolitan pizza?

 Our tomato sauce is made with tomatoes grown in the volcanic soils of Mt.Visuvio just outside Naples in Italy’s Campania region.
 The volcanic soil and Adriatic climate create arguably the finest tomatoes in the world.

-Our crust is made simply with organic flour, yeast, water and salt and is opened and stretched entirely by hand.
-The result is a crust that is thin on the inside and thick and airy on the ends creating what the Neapolitans call the “cornicione”.
-Once thrown into our flaming oven the air bubbles blacken and blister peppering the flavor of the pizza.
+Our crust is made simply with flour, yeast, water and salt and is opened and stretched entirely by hand.
+The result is a crust that is thin on the inside and thick and airy on the ends.
+Once thrown into our flaming oven the air bubbles blacken and blister.
 The fire and stone makes for a crisp pizza but not a cracker crust.
-Neapolitan pizza is best eaten uncut and with a fork and a serrated knife.
+Neapolitan pizza is best eaten right out of the oven.
 Since Neapolitan pizza is made with fresh mozzarella, crushed tomatoes and extra virgin olive oil it is best described as wet.

-In Italy the professionals who manage the wood ovens and make pizzas are called "pizzaiolos".
+In Italy the professionals who make pizzas are called "pizzaiolos".
 At Pizza Brutta, our master pizzaiolo is certified by the Verace Pizza Napoletana and has developed an extensive training program to ensure a true Neapolitan experience.

 At Pizza Brutta we take environmental stewardship seriously.
 Like Wendell Berry we believe that eating is an agricultural act and largely determines how the world is used.
-We buy our wood from sustainable woodsman and partner with local and organic suppliers for most of our ingredients including mixed organic greens from Shooting Star Farms in Mineral Point, Wi, antibiotic and free-range Prosciutto from La Quercia, Milk from Organic Valley, and RBGH-free Wisconsin mozzarella.
+We buy our wood from sustainable woodsman and partner with local and organic suppliers for most of our ingredients including mixed organic greens from Vitruvian Farms in McFarland, Wi, free-range salami from Nduja Artisans in Chicago, Milk from Organic Valley, and Wisconsin mozzarella.